EO4wellness/100-days-of-code/100dayHistory-EO4Wellness/readme.md

 ## Lessons Learned
 * When I began, I didn't consistently log, though I consistently coded.
-* Logging is now getting easier.
+* Logging is now getting easier for me, as is debugging.
 * When I began I didn't know what a GitHub Heat Map was.
 * My "Heat Map" on GitHub was nonexistant when I started.
 * My GitHub "Heat Map" is more or less consistent since Round 1.